johnsonjo4531/unpkg_get/readme.md

 ##  What

-A command line program to get a es2015 module from unpkg and installs it and all its dependencies into an `unpkg.com` folder.
-Basically a simple wrapper around `deno fetch` that copies the unpkg.com directory and all its sub-directories and moves it to the current working directory.
+A command line program to get an es2015 module from unpkg and install it and all its dependencies into an `unpkg.com` folder.
+Basically, it's a simple wrapper around `deno fetch` that copies the unpkg.com directory and all its sub-directories and moves it to the current working directory.

 ## Why

-Because, you may want to use your es2015 modules directly in the browser with no transpiling step other than to the current flavor of JavaScript which conveniently is already provided by unpkg.
+Because, you may want to use others es2015 modules directly in the browser with no transpiling step other than to the current flavor of JavaScript which is already provided by unpkg.

 ## Where